South Korea’s most notorious serial killers

 While many criminals come from deprived backgrounds, Jeong Nam-gyu was an outcast for a different reason.
 Jeong had confessed that he was molested by a man when he was 10 and was ostracized for most of his teen years.

-He meticulously planned his crime for a “perfect crime” to not leave traces behind.
+He meticulously planned a “perfect crime” to not leave traces behind.
 Police explained that Jeong had run 10 kilometers every two days to develop physical strength and avoid being chased.

 He mainly used a knife to kill people, but changed to blunt weapons out of fear that using a consistent method would help police catch him.